 xCurrent is enabling real-time messaging and real-time settlements between banks. xRapid is solving a liquidity problem.”
 What is this liquidity problem Garlinghouse mentions?

 Currency transfers become much more complicated when banks operate with foreign banks and need multiple currencies.
 If an American bank is transacting with an Argentinian bank, it must buy pesos with dollars and keep them in the local bank as a liquidity pool.

 This causes currency risk for the American bank if the peso is losing value against the dollar.
-Ripple explains the problem at their website in the following way:
+Ripple explains the problem on their website in the following way:

 “Financial institutions must pre-fund nostro accounts on each side of a transaction in that country’s native currency.
 These account balances in a local currency improve liquidity by lowering the risk for the parties transacting.

 However, these accounts come at a high cost.
 According to a 2016 McKinsey Global Payments report, there is approximately $5 trillion dollars sitting dormant in these accounts around the world – tying up capital that could be used in more productive ways.
 They also must be actively managed to ensure balances are commensurate with transaction volume.